Cloud services are infrastructure, platforms, or software that are hosted by third-party providers and made available to users through the internet.

-Public cloud providers abstract their own infrastructure, platforms, or apps from hardware they own; pool them into data lakes; and share them with many tenants scattered across the internet.
-Some of the most popular public clouds include Alibaba Cloud, Microsoft Azure, Google Cloud, Amazon Web Services (AWS), and IBM Cloud
+Public cloud providers abstract their own infrastructure, platforms, or apps from hardware they own; pool them into data lakes; and share them with many tenants.
+They can also offer public cloud services, like API management, cloud-based operating systems, or libraries of development templates known as frameworks.
+Some popular public clouds include Alibaba Cloud, Microsoft Azure, Google Cloud, Amazon Web Services (AWS), and IBM Cloud.

 Managed private clouds

 Also known as managed cloud providers, private cloud providers serve customers a private cloud that's deployed, configured, and managed by someone other than the customer.
-It's a cloud delivery option that helps enterprises with understaffed or underskilled IT teams provide better private cloud services and infrastructure to users.
+It's a cloud delivery option that helps enterprises or small businesses with understaffed or underskilled IT teams provide better private cloud services and infrastructure to users.

-The final widely accepted cloud service that providers can offer is a full app—known as cloud software or SaaS.
+The final widely accepted cloud service that providers can offer is a full web application—known as cloud software or SaaS.
 This requires the highest development investment because the cloud provider is literally offering an online app to customers.